Jeremy-A-18/Jeremy-A-18/README.md

 Cyber is my passion.
 It has always been since I was younger.
 I enjoy lots of aspects in the tech world, from troubleshooting software and hardware, to checking for vulnerabilities within systems.
-I love the countless skills the field teaches me and I'm looking forward to showcasing my skillset!
+I love the countless skills the field has taught me and I'm looking forward to showcasing my skillset!

 <h2>👨‍💻 Cybersecurity Projects:</h2>